February 29th, 2016

 "Jekyll and Hyde:"

-The same Prooflike Washington Quarter, shot from two different camera angles.
+The same Prooflike Washington Quarter, shot from two different angles.

-first documented report of the peculiar finish came in 1949, when weird, Prooflike
+first documented report of the peculiar finish came in 1949, when some of these weird, obviously Prooflike

 1949-S Franklin Half Dollars were released at the ANA.
 Speculation continued